 I'm a surfer from Culver City who ended up owning vacation rentals in the Coachella Valley.
-I'm not a Palm Springs local.
-I want to be upfront about that.
-But I spend enough time here, and I've leaned hard on Dawn's research and my own meals and walks, to say these recommendations are real.
-Not affiliate-coded, not algorithmic, not pulled from a "Top 10 PS Things to Do" listicle.
+Not a Palm Springs local, but I spend enough time here to say these recommendations are real.
+Not affiliate-coded, not algorithmic.
+This is the guide we give Sundune guests.

 Morning / Coffee